TME520/challenge4/README.md

 - **CloudFront + WAF**: These two replace the Varnish cache.
 They provide a Content Delivery Network and a rules-based security system toi avoid, among other things, *DDoS*,
 - **Elastic Beanstalk (PHP and JAVA)**: They replace the WEB servers and the API servers.
 They are a very convenient way to run PHP and Tomcat in a sclalable way,
 - **Elastic IP and NAT gateway**: They are required to allow the Elastic Beanstalk services to communicate with 3rd party APIs via single authorized IPs,
+- **Amazon RDS for MariaDB**: They are a very scalable, cost-efficient, secure and performant way to replace the MariaDB servers,
+- **ElastiCache for Redis**: Again, a very scalable, cost-efficient, secure and performant way to replace the Redis server.

+I used a many managed services (*CloudFront*, *Elastic Beanstalk*, *Amazon RDS*, *ElastiCache*) as possible in this infrastructure, because they are a very good way to offload toil to Amazon and free up a lot of time for your local tech team to work on deep trouble shooting and improvements.

+Here is a list of the repetitive, time-consuming tasks that using managed services gets you rid of:

+- System updates,
+- Security patching,
+- Services updates (MariaDB, Varnish...),
+- Maintenance-related downtime,
+- Fine-tuning autoscaling,
+- Firefighting *DDoS**.

+All of the above is known to slow down and sometimes prevent systems and application maintenance, creating tech debt and unmanageable legacy services.